Gromov-Witten invariants in complex and Morava-local $K$-theories: Global Kuranishi charts for Gromov-Witten theory

-In this section we construct global charts for moduli spaces of stable $J$-holomorphic maps from nodal curves to a symplectic manifold $X$ with tame almost complex structure $J$ in a fixed homology class $\beta \in H_2(X;\bZ)$.
-The thickening $\scrT$ will admit a submersion over a smooth quasi-projective open $\scrF$ in the space of stable maps to some projective space, through which the stabilisation map $\scrT \to \ccMbar_{g,h}$ to the moduli space of domains will factor.
-The resulting structure $\scrT \to \scrF \to \ccMbar_{g,h}$, with the first map a submersion to a smooth $G$-manifold and the second a map of $G$-spaces with trivial obstruction bundle, naturally fits with the axioms of a counting theory. \begin{enumerate} \item Sections \ref{Subsec:preliminary} to \ref{Subsec:easier} construct global charts for the moduli space of holomorphic maps from curves of a fixed genus to a target symplectic manifold, representing a prescribed homology class.
-The output of the construction has total space which is naturally a $G$-almost complex manifold, which can be made transversely almost complex by the general trick from Lemma \ref{lem:subcategory}. \item Sections \ref{sectiongeneralprethicken} to \ref{sectionequivalences} generalize the global Kuranishi chart construction so that it can be applied to related moduli spaces arising either in comparing choices or establishing axioms. \item Section \ref{subsection independence} shows that the global Kuranishi chart construction for $\ccMbar_{g,h}(X,J,\beta)$ does not depend on choices up to equivalence. \item Section \ref{sectionforgetful} discusses the forgetful map. \item Section \ref{sec:split_curves} respectively \ref{sec:genusreduction} construct global Kuranishi charts for split respectively self-glued curves. \item Finally, Section \ref{Subsec:constant_maps} explains how to incorporate stabilisation maps to moduli spaces of domains, when these are themselves presented as global quotient orbifolds. \end{enumerate}
+\begin{enumerate} \item Sections \ref{Subsec:preliminary} to \ref{Subsec:easier} construct global charts for the moduli space of holomorphic maps from curves of a fixed genus to a target symplectic manifold, representing a prescribed homology class.
+The output of the construction has total space which is naturally a $G$-almost complex manifold, which can be made transversely almost complex by the procedure from Lemma \ref{lem:subcategory}. \item Sections \ref{sectiongeneralprethicken} to \ref{sectionequivalences} generalize the global Kuranishi chart construction so that it can be applied to related moduli spaces arising either in comparing choices or establishing axioms. \item Section \ref{subsection independence} shows that the global Kuranishi chart construction for $\ccMbar_{g,h}(X,J,\beta)$ does not depend on choices up to equivalence. \item Section \ref{sectionforgetful} discusses the forgetful map. \item Section \ref{sec:split_curves} respectively \ref{sec:genusreduction} construct global Kuranishi charts for split respectively self-glued curves. \item Finally, Section \ref{Subsec:constant_maps} explains how to incorporate stabilisation maps to moduli spaces of domains, when these are themselves presented as global quotient orbifolds. \end{enumerate}

 Deferred to an Appendix to help readability, we note that:

 \begin{enumerate} \item Section \ref{Subsec:gluing} states the gluing theorem needed for the construction of these global charts. \item Sections \ref{subsec:FOOOlocalslices} and \ref{sec:comp-glob-kuran} compare our construction (locally) with Fukaya, Oh, Ohta, and Ono's approach which relies on stabilising divisors. \end{enumerate}